 Physical symptoms of imbalance: yellow eyes + skin, stiffness, arthritis, tired eyes/weak/blurred vision/light sensitivity, migraines, weak nails.

 Balanced Wood: Confident and intuitive, patient and able to express emotions as they arise.
 Able to express their personality instead of assert themselves, smooth and relaxed.

-The key lesson for wood is to express oneself and allow growth with patience and compassion.
-Fully accepting themselves exactly as they are
+The key lesson for wood is to express oneself and allow growth with patience and compassion and fully accepting themselves exactly as they are.